-The reduction of our atmospheric discharges, and particularly GHGs, is an integral part of our energy and environmental management systems, so our approach is based on an accurate, real and transparent assessment of the current situation.
-To achieve an ambitious target, driven by our BE POSITIF programme: carbon neutrality initially by the end of 2020 and the creation of environmental value by the end of 2025.
+The reduction of our atmospheric discharges, and particularly GHGs, is an integral part of our energy and environmental management systems, so our approach is based on an accurate, real and transparent assessment of the current situation driven by our BE POSITIF program.

 Thus the atmospheric releases linked to Teréga’s activities are chiefly of two kinds:

 atmospheric pollutants from the burning of gas (sulphur dioxide-SOx; nitrogen oxides-NOx; volatile organic compounds excluding methane).

 According to readings taken by approved external organisations, emissions of atmospheric pollutants (NOx, SOx etc.) arising from the burning of gas account for a very small amount.

 As for GHGs, we have developed accurate tracking, illustrated by our Carbon Audit.
 One of its challenges is to allow us to “meter well” so that we can act better and set accurate, quantifiable targets.
 That Carbon Audit enables us to perform monitoring of our indicators in accordance with the ISO 14001 and 50001 standards, to measure the impact of our improvement actions and to meet our regulatory requirements.
 Our approach has enabled us to shine a light on our main emissions: combustion, diffuse losses and venting.
 And thus our priority areas for action in terms of reducing emissions.